 These aren’t subpar arrangements, not by a long shot.
-Nine vignettes in 27 minutes, presented in their humble “press play and hit it” fashion, we get treated to the results of those endless workouts.
+On Wilds, Andy Shauf presents nine vignettes in 27 minutes, in their humble “press play and hit it” fashion, allowing us to be treated to the results of those endless workouts.
 First looks at those reedy woodwinds, simple drumming, weird meter, and jazzy turns.
 Hearing his songs pared back to the sparest of parts reveals not only how engaging a songwriter Shauf is, but these asides also operate as tiny set pieces you’d find on a stage, at the top of a Wes Anderson film.
 “Jaywalker,” a tale of walking through life without looking ahead, packed with magic melodies, hooky lyrics, and earworm atmospherics—the sharpest track in the bunch—cuts with wispy atmospherics.

 Like basketball players who stay in the stinky gym and just ball or run games to 21 on a hardscrabble outdoor court in 12-hour spans, practicing moves, talking shit to the competition, and coming up with in-the-moment advances, Wilds allows us to peek behind the curtain, and sit in awe of Shauf’s restrained magic.